 Our primary strategy to mobilize bystanders at Brandeis has been a multiple-dose, varied method trainings customized for both undergraduate and graduate students, as well as customized for particular social or academic groups upon request.
-This entails an introductory online training through CampusClarity that touches on bystander intervention for all incoming undergraduates.
-For undergraduate new student orientation, we introduce our bystander framework-- adapted from the Bringing in the Bystander curriculum from UNH-- before the students watch Speak About It, a vignette performance that centers on consent and bystander intervention.
+This entails an introductory online entitled "Introduction to Navigating Health & Safety" which includes content on alcohol and other drug safety, bystander intervention, and more; it is required for all incoming undergraduates prior to the first day of their semester.
+For undergraduate new student orientation, we discuss consent and our bystander framework adapted from the Bringing in the Bystander curriculum from UNH.
 All incoming graduate students also have the option to receive 30-120 minutes of training on Bystander Intervention, Consent & Healthy Relationships, Supporting Survivors, and other custom topics based on their programs and roles; some programs require this while others encourage it.
-During the academic year, we offer many opportunities for any student to attend our full 90-minute Bystander Intervention training (also founded in the Bringing in the Bystander curriculum), entitled "'DEIS just won't roll with it."
-Student leaders in particular are strongly encouraged to attend this training annually, and student athletes are required.
+During the academic year, we offer many opportunities for any student to attend our full 90-minute Bystander Intervention training (also founded in the Bringing in the Bystander curriculum), Student leaders and athletes are required to attend one of these trainings annually.
 We train students to recognize situations that perpetuate systemic violence and/or could escalate to violence and to intervene accordingly, always keeping their own safety in mind.
 We provide at least online and 30-minutes of training to all new students each year, and provide full-length training to about one-third of undergraduates annually; our training for graduate students was previously fairly limited, but is growing.